mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1/clusters/attach-cluster/federated-addons/index.md

 ## Addons federation

 When attaching a cluster, Kommander federates certain addons on the newly attached cluster.
-To customize the federation of the logging and monitoring stacks, operators can use federation labels on addons.
+To customize the federation of the logging and monitoring stacks, operators may apply labels to the associated `KommanderCluster` resource.

 On attachment, two factors impact if an addon is deployed or not on the attached cluster:
 1. Is the attached cluster a Konvoy cluster or not (e.g. a cluster deployed using AWS EKS)?